 A lot!
 You can challenge yourself to learn new skills and improve current ones.
 You can get a good workout.
 You can develop strength, balance, coordination, flexibility, and discipline.
 You can attend skating camps and training clinics.
 You can test your skills, compete against others, and perform in ice shows.
 You can dance on the ice with a partner or without one.
 Perhaps best of all, you can do all of this while meeting new people and having fun!

 Is there an age limit?

 No!
 People can skate at nearly any age.
 Our club members range in age from young children to retirees.
 For our Learn to Skate USA group lessons, we welcome children 4 years old and up as well as adults of all ages.
-While some people begin skating shortly after they are able to walk, others don’t take up the sport until they are in their golden years, and people at least as old as 90 have performed on ice skates in front of a crowd!
+While some people begin skating shortly after they are able to walk, others don’t take up the sport until they are in their golden years, and people as old as 90 have performed on ice skates in front of an audience!